ibm-cloud-docs/discovery-data/known-issues.md

     Check the status of Elasticsearch

-      On the client node, run the following command to check wheather an out of memory exception occurred:
+      On the client node, run the following command to check whether an out-of-memory exception occurred:

       ```
       oc logs -l tenant=wd,ibm-es-data=False,ibm-es-master=False